Sebastianhju/Runeterra-5e/Uncommon Items.md

 ## Cull

+- 200 Gold
+- Scythe (Scimitar)

-**Blood runes**: The 1ft scythe is filled with a 100 black runes, whenever you score a take down one of the runes becomes red.
-When the Cull is fully stacked it can be soled for much more.
+**Blood runes**: The head of the scythe is filled a hundred small black runes, whenever you score a take down one of the runes becomes red.
+Whenever you want to sell the cull, its value increses by 20 gold for every rune that glows.

+(Items are sold at 50% value, total sell price with a full cull = 200+2000 -> 2200/2 = 1100  - netto plus = 900)

 ---

 ## Stopwatch

+- 250 Gold
+- Wonderous Item

-**Perfect timing**: As a reaction to taking damage you can become invounroble and incapazitaded until the start of your next turn, doing this negates the damage that triggerd the reaction, using this reaction brakes the stopwatch
+**Perfect timing**: As a reaction upon taking damage, when you know the amount taken, you can become invulnerable and incapazitaded until the start of your next turn, doing this negates the damage that triggerd the reaction, using this reaction breaks the Stopwatch.

----

-## Dagger

-**Swift strike**: Off hand, bonus action attacks made with this dagger is made with advantage.

 ---